kkoltun/dev_notes/java/basics/exception_types.md

 * not catching these exceptions is usually helpful as it increases the chance the exception will be detected in the early stage of development;
 * logging all the details - message and whole stacktrace is advised.

-## Catching base and derived classes as expceptions
+## Catching base and derived classes as exceptions

 If both base and derived classes are caught as exceptions, then catch block of derived class must appear before the base class.
 Unlike C++, in Java, catching a base class exception before derived is not allowed by the compiler itself.